deebloo/go-board/README.md

 # go-board

 Go Board WebComponent.
 Stones indicate the order of moved played.
 The board component will make sure the correct game state is reflected on the board itself.
+The entire library weights less then 5kb (gzipped).

 [Demo](https://go-viewer.web.app/)